Keeping vulnerable adults safe from abuse

 - As a result of those care and support needs is unable to protect themselves from either the risk of, the experience of abuse or neglect.

 An adult could be vulnerable to abuse because they have disability, illness or condition, are frail because of their age or have mental ill health.
-You can find out more about safeguarding on the Safer Derbyshire website or by reading the 'Keeping Adults Safe' leaflet.
+You can find out more about safeguarding on the Derbyshire Safeguarding Adults Board website or by reading the 'Keeping Adults Safe' leaflet.
 You can order a paper copy of the leaflet using the Adult Care leaflet order form.

 Spotting if the person you care for is suffering abuse - advice for carers